psfblair/unity_fsharp/README.md

 for putting the dlls into a mounted remote directory for building on a remote server.

+The project contains an empty Assets/Plugins directory to indicate that this directory needs to be created in your project.

 There is also a .gitignore included that is useful for Unity F# projects.

 ## Prerequisites